 First, we need to build systems that can handle different versions of what is essentially the same image.
 For example, imagine you turn the camera slightly to one side, or raise it or lower it when taking the image.
 If every input unit sees every pixel, this would constrain the form of the weights.
 Turning the camera up a bit shifts the image down a bit; the representation shouldn't be severely disrupted by this.
-Second, long experience in computer vision has produced a (very rough) recipe for building image features: you construct features that respond to patterns in small, localized neighborhoods; then other features look at patterns of those features; then others look at patterns of those, and so on (big fleas have little fleas upon their backs to bite 'em; and little fleas have smaller ones, and so ad infinitum).
+Second, long experience in computer vision has produced a (very rough) recipe for building image features: you construct features that respond to patterns in small, localized neighborhoods; then other features look at patterns of those features; then others look at patterns of those, and so on (remember: big fleas have little fleas upon their backs to bite 'em; and little fleas have smaller ones, and so ad infinitum).

 We will assume that images are 3D.
 The first two dimensions will be the x and y dimensions in the image, the third (for the moment!) will identify the color layer of the image (for example, R, G and B).
-We will build layers that take 3D objects like images (which I will call blocks) and make new blocks (Figure 10.10; notice the input block has dimension $x \times y \times d$ and the output block has dimension $X \times Y \times D$).
+We will build layers that take 3D objects like images (which I will call blocks) and make new blocks (Figure 10.6).
 Each block is a stack of slices, which - like color layers in an image - have two spatial dimensions.

 These layers will draw from a standard recipe for building an image feature that describes a small neighborhood.
-We construct a convolution kernel, which is a small block.
-This is typically odd sized, and typically from 3×3 to a few tens by a few tens in size along the spatial dimensions, and is always of size d in the other dimension.
+We construct a convolution kernel, which is a small image.
+This is typically odd sized, and typically from 3×3 to a few tens by a few tens in size.

 Write \mathcal{I} for a block (for example, an image), \mathcal{K} for the kernel, b for a bias term (which might be zero; some, but not all, convolutional layers use a bias term), and \mathcal{I}{ijk} for the i, j'th pixel in the k'th slice of the block.
 Write F for the function implemented by a RELU, so that $F(x) = \max(0, x)$.
 Now we form a slice \mathcal{O} , whose u, v'th entry is where I am assuming the sum goes over all values of i and j, and if the indices to either \mathcal{I} or \mathcal{K} go outside the domain, then the reported value is zero.
 There is room for some confusion here, because one can use a variety of different indexing schemes, and different authors use different ones (usually for compatibility with the history of convolution); this is of no significance.
-Figure 10.10 illustrates the process that produces a slice from a block.
+Figure 10.6 illustrates the process that produces a slice from a block.